A project of GlobeMed

 Who we are// GlobeMed at Emory

-Founded in 2011, GlobeMed at Emory is one of 50 chapters dedicated to strengthening the movement for global health equity and improving the health of the impoverished around the world.
+Founded in 2011, GlobeMed at Emory is one of over 50 chapters dedicated to strengthening the movement for global health equity and improving the health of the impoverished around the world.
 We partner with MAP Foundation, a grassroots organization in Chiang Mai, Thailand, to empower Burmese migrant communities.

 Our Partner// MAP Foundation